AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/configuration.md

 ## Privacy Tab {#privacy-tab}

-Click the **Privacy** tab to add/edit the URL of your site's privacy policy.
+Click the **Privacy** tab to add/edit the URL of your site's privacy policy (optional).

 PICC

 ## Installation Tab {#installation-tab}

-Click the **Installation** tab to grab the script your Web Dev team will need to place on your website.
+In order for the chatbot to show up on your website, you’ll first need to install the Dynamic Chat JavaScript snippet.
+Click this tab to find/copy the necessary code.
+If you're not familiar with this operation, please contact your web team or IT department for assistance.

 PICC